Corbett · Central Highlands

 - Can I bring my dog up Carn na Saobhaidhe?

-- Is there mobile signal on Carn na Saobhaidhe?
+- What's mobile reception like on Carn na Saobhaidhe?

-- No signal in this remote Atholl/Badenoch watershed area
+- Zero signal in this remote Atholl/Badenoch watershed area

 - Is Carn na Saobhaidhe safe in winter?